 Indemnification Terminating Institution: An Indemnification Participating Institution that terminates its participation in the Indemnification Addendum or whose participation in the Indemnification Addendum is terminated pursuant to Sections 7.2.2.2 or 7.2.2.3 hereof, respectively, or whose participation in the Indemnification Addendum ends as a result of the termination of the Indemnification Addendum in its entirety pursuant to Section 7.2.2.1.

-Indemnified Party(ies): An Indemnification Participating Institution and its trustees, directors, officers, employees, agents, faculty, students, and IRB members eligible to be held harmless, indemnified, and defended by an Indemnifying Party under the Indemnification Addendum.
+Indemnified Party(ies): An Indemnification Participating Institution and its trustees, directors, officers, Personnel, and IRB members eligible to be held harmless, indemnified, and defended by an Indemnifying Party under the Indemnification Addendum.

 Indemnifying Party: An Indemnification Participating Institution that is a Private Institution and is agreeing in the Indemnification Addendum to hold harmless, indemnify, and defend the Indemnified Parties.